al3xandru/notational-fzf-vim/README.md

 " handler function.
 Most users won't want to set this to anything.

 let g:nv_expect_keys = []

+" String.
+In case `Pypy3` or `Python3` are not part of the default PATH, you " can specify the complete path of the executable to be used for the preview " window and filepath shortening. let g:nv_python_executable = '~/.pyenv/versions/3.7.1/bin/python3'
 ```

 You can also define your own handler function, in case you don't like